 |Dreamsaver||No||No||Yes||Yes – if rescheduled within two years|

 However, check your policy wording carefully – some wedding insurance policies do say in their policy wording that it covers pandemics.
 If yours says it does in the policy wording, but the insurer isn't paying out, then you need to complain.

-The free Financial Ombudsman is an independent adjudicator which will make the final decision on a claim if you are locked in a dispute with your insurer.
+If making a formal complaint to your insurer doesn't get you anywhere, the free Financial Ombudsman is an independent adjudicator which will make the final decision on a claim if you are locked in a dispute.
 It can also take "industry standard practice" into account when deciding how your insurer should have treated your claim, as well as the policy wording.